zkotti/fun-in-lockdown/guide.md

 ## <a name="Discover-Space"></a> **Discover Space**

 A lockdown can cause a sudden increase in leisure and boredom at the same time.
-So why not take advantage of this time to discover many aspects of the world that can cause awe and the feeling of how small and fragile we are in this world, and killing our boredom.
+So, why not take advantage of this time to discover many aspects of the world that can cause awe and the feeling of how small and fragile we are in this world, and killing our boredom.

 ### **What is space?**
 Space is the boundless three-dimensional extent in which objects and events have relative position and direction.
 Physical space is often conceived in three linear dimensions, although modern physicists usually consider it, with time, to be part of a boundless four-dimensional continuum known as spacetime.